MohdSiddiq12/My-Portfolio/README.md

 - HTML
 - CSS
 - JavaScript
-- GitHub for version control and hosting
+- GitHub for version control
+- Infinity free for hosting this website

 ## Key Features
 Experience the following key features when exploring this portfolio site: